0xpix/Hei-DataHub/docs/how-to/edit-datasets.md

 # How to Edit Datasets

+Requirements: Hei-DataHub 0.56-beta or later

 **Goal:** Change dataset information directly in the app without editing YAML files manually.

 **Time:** 2-5 minutes
-**Version:** 0.56-beta or later

----

-## Before You Start

-!!! note "What you'll need"
-    - Hei-DataHub 0.56-beta or later installed
-    - At least one dataset in your catalog
-    - Write permissions to the `data/` folder

 ---